simple-icons/simple-icons/DISCLAIMER.md

 ## Update of Brands

-Should a brand wish for their icon or data to be updated, please [submit an issue] to the Simple Icons GitHub repository.
+Should a brand wish for their icon or data to be updated, please [submit an issue] to [the Simple Icons GitHub repository].
 In the issue, please explain your affiliation with the company and reasons for the update.
 We generally release updates once a week, but can occasionally make exceptions for immediate updates of brands.

 ## Removal of Brands